iotbzh/agl-documentation/host-configuration/docs/3_Binding_Build_Example.md

 ## Run it!

-Refer to the "Running" section of [this](http://docs.automotivelinux.org/docs/apis_services/en/dev/reference/af-binder/afb-binding-writing.html#sample-binding-tuto-1) page.
+Refer to the "Running" section of [this](http://docs.automotivelinux.org/docs/apis_services/en/dev/reference/af-binder/afb-binding-writing.html#sample-binding-tuto-1) page

 ## Troubleshooting